 It is imperative to apply for the correct Temporary Residence Visa.
 If you apply for the incorrect Temporary Residence Visa, you will be obliged to leave South Africa in order for you to apply for a different (correct) visa from within your country of origin.
 In other words, you cannot simply apply for a change of status and/or conditions of a visitor’s visa from within South Africa.
-A visitor’s visa can however be extended from within South Africa.
+A visitor’s visa can, however, be extended from within South Africa.

-We will first assist you to establish which Temporary Residence Visa you would qualify for by means of evaluating your current circumstances and your intended activities and conduct in the country.
+Our Immigration Law Attorneys will first assist you to establish which Temporary Residence Visa you would qualify for by means of evaluating your current circumstances and your intended activities and conduct in the country.
 We will identify which of the following Temporary Residence Visas you could qualify for:

 - Visitor’s visa [sec 11]– issued to a foreigner who has a port of entry visa and provides the prescribed financial or other guarantees.